 The major function that the HMC provides are Power Systems server hardware management and virtualization (partition) management.
-You can find information about virtualization management in the following document:
+You can find information about virtualization management in the following documents:

 - IBM PowerVM Virtualization Managing and Monitoring, SG24-7590